similarweb/bbox/CONTRIBUTING.md

 1. **Check Existing Requests**: Browse the [existing issues](https://github.com/similarweb/bbox/issues) to see if a similar request has already been made.
 2. **Use the Feature Request Template**: If your idea is unique, [open a new feature request](https://github.com/similarweb/bbox/issues/new/choose) using the "Feature Request" template.
 3. **Describe Your Idea**: Provide a clear and concise description of your proposed feature, including its potential benefits.

+## How to Suggest Documentation Improvements

+To suggest changes or additions to the documentation:

+1. **Check Existing Requests**: Browse the [existing issues](https://github.com/similarweb/bbox/issues) to see if a similar request has already been made.
+2. **Use the Documentation Request Template**: If you have ideas on how to improve the documentation, [open a new documentation request](https://github.com/similarweb/bbox/issues/new/choose) using the "Documentation Request" template.
+3. **Provide Specific Suggestions**: Clearly specify which part of the documentation needs improvement and offer your suggestions for what could be added or changed.
+4. **Add Context**: Include any additional context or examples that might help clarify your request.

+Your feedback helps us make the documentation better for everyone!

 ## How to Submit a Pull Request